- Yusuf Ibrahim Yazbek, Hikayat awwal nuwwar fi al-‘alam wa fi lubnan (The Story of May Day in the World and in Lebanon), Dar al-Farabi, Beirut 1974.

 Through the documents reprinted in the two volumes, one can of course perceive the general orientation of that period ‒ expressed most outspokenly and officially in the National Charter of the party approved by the party congress of December 1943/January 1944 (text in ‘Akkari, p 425).
 Quite naturally, although deplorably, the most compromising documents have not been chosen for re-publication.5

 On the other hand, there is ample material concerning two other fields of communist literary activity: cultural work and the anti-fascist struggle.
-The former was done mainly through the journals Al-Duhur (1943), Al-Tali’a (1935-1939), and Al-Tarig (started 1941, still appearing).
+The former was done mainly through the journals Al-Duhur (1943), Al-Tali’a (1935-1939), and Al-Tariq (started 1941, still appearing).
 Non-communists (among them Amin al-Rihani and Michel ‘Aflaq) contributed a great deal to these journals that were indeed conceived as a means to influencing broad circles of intellectuals.
 Their purpose was to revive the progressive heritage of Arab history and to spread knowledge of scientific socialism and ‘other outstanding achievements of modern world culture’; that is, they tried to provide two necessary elements of a modern and progressive Arab culture.
 This was surely an important step in the attempt to overcome the deep alienation of modern Arab culture.

 The other activity, anti-fascist propaganda, in spite of the questionable political conduct sometimes ensuing from it, was in itself a highly meritorious undertaking.
-Many Arab nationalists at the time had sympathies for the fascist powers out of enmity against France and Britain, and colonising powers in the Levant, and against the zionist project in Palestine, an enmity that often took an anti-semitic form.
+Many Arab nationalists at the time had sympathies for the fascist powers out of enmity against France and Britain, the colonising powers in the Levant, and against the zionist project in Palestine, an enmity that often took an anti-semitic form.
 These people harboured illusions on an eventual German or Italian domination which they preferred to the actual French or British one.
 Under these conditions, the uncompromising anti-fascist stand of the communists6 was at first ‒ until the allied powers gained the upper hand in the war ‒ rather unpopular.
 So much the more praise to the communists for this attitude.
 However, it is doubtful whether anti-fascist considerations really necessitated such a great measure of restraint in the fight for independence.
 But this question must be discussed in the context of the general political outlook of the CP during this period.

 A bad old tradition

 There remains the question of the responsibility for the political conduct of the CP that led to its defeats and setbacks.
-We maintain that the main reasons lie in the traditional structure and functioning of the international communist movement:-
+We maintain that the main reasons lie in the traditional structure and functioning of the international communist movement:

 - The political freedom or action of every single party was ‒ and in many cases still is ‒ considerably restricted by the existence of a leading centre entitled to give instructions to the parties.